gogs/docs/en-US/intro/faqs.md

 ##### Why am I getting errors when uploading large files?

-To allow NGINX to handle large file uploads in repositories, please see a relevant discussion [here](http://stackoverflow.com/a/15021750). `413` is a common NGINX error; append following line to your server block to fix this:
+To allow NGINX to handle large file uploads in repositories, please see a relevant discussion [here](http://stackoverflow.com/a/15021750). `413` is a common NGINX error; append the following line to your server block to fix this:

 ```
 client_max_body_size 50m;